With over 9 locations and thousands of visitors, Eagle Brook needed a way to stay in touch with visitors. Here's why they went with texting.

 Eagle Brook had to reopen the old campus.
 On weekends they’d record the sermon at Lino Lakes, burn it onto a DVD, and then drive it down to White Bear Lake for playback.
 Membership kept right on growing, and today EBC is a multi-site ministry with six campuses in the Twin Cities area and an average of 22,000 visitors every weekend.

-SimpleTexting recently had the opportunity to speak with Brad about how the church has used text messaging to support its No. 1 goal of reaching as many people for Christ as possible.
+SimpleTexting recently had the opportunity to speak with Brad about how Eagle Brook has used our church texting service to support its No. 1 goal of reaching as many people for Christ as possible.
 This is Eagle Brook’s success story.

 “Everything we do at Eagle Brook focuses on pointing a person toward a relationship with Jesus.
 That’s our mission, and it just doesn’t change.”